 IB-AR: Meal Charging Procedure

 West Fargo Public Schools recognizes that a child’s nutrition is very important to a successful learning experience.
-Students are encouraged to participate in school breakfast and lunch programs to receive healthy and nutritious meals that meet USDA standards.
+Learners are encouraged to participate in school breakfast and lunch programs to receive healthy and nutritious meals that meet USDA standards.

 Meal prepayments can also be made by cash or check directly at your child’s school building.

 Positive account balances will be carried over to the next school year.
-Parents may request a refund of their student’s meal account upon transferring out of the district.
-Parents have the option to transfer funds to a sibling’s account, request a refund, or place remaining funds into a donation account to help students in need.
+Parents may request a refund of their learner’s meal account upon transferring out of the district.
+Parents have the option to transfer funds to a sibling’s account, request a refund, or place remaining funds into a donation account to help learners in need.
 All requests for refunds should be made prior to June 15 of the recently completed school year.
 Requests can be made by an online form on the district website, or by calling Nutrition Services at 701-499-1984.

 Inactive accounts with more than $25.00 will be contacted by Nutrition Services to determine if a refund is desired.